SDGforskning/sdg-strings/README.md

 ### When will the strings be ready to use?

 We aim to finish the current version of 9 SDGs within October 2022, when a version will be published on Zenodo.
-We consider this a version, rather than a finished product - there will likely come improvements after testing and over time.
+We consider this a "version", rather than a finished product - it will likely be necessary with improvements after testing and over time.
 SDG 12 will come later in the year.

 ### How are these strings different to existing mappings?

 - These strings allow mapping of research to individual SDG targets ("target-level"), instead of whole SDGs ("goal-level").
 This is useful for identifying where research focuses within an SDG.
+- We do not only use terminology from the SDG target/indicator language, but expand with synonyms and related concepts.
+Some other mappings also do this.
-- We attempt to document openly:
+- We attempt to document openly and :
   - How we have interpreted which research themes should be considered "relevant" to each SDG target
   - Sources we have used to identify search terms and/or define terminology
   - Choices we have made regarding inclusion/exclusion, interpretations or other technical limitations (e.g. truncation)